2026 changes

 Other 2026 syllabus context

 The Highway Code has been updated several times in recent years, and parts of the test syllabus reflect those updates.
-Advanced driver assistance systems (ADAS) — such as lane-keep assist, adaptive cruise control and automated emergency braking — are covered by Rule 150 of the Highway Code, added on 30 November 2018, and are part of the DVSA learning syllabus.
+Driver-assistance systems — Rule 150 specifically calls out motorway assist, lane departure warnings and remote control parking — have been covered by the Highway Code since 30 November 2018.
 The 29 January 2022 update introduced the Hierarchy of Road Users (Rules H1–H3), a new technique for opening car doors known as the “Dutch Reach” (Rule 239), and guidance about using electric-vehicle charge points.

 Sources